Residence permit card

 When you travel, show the card along with your passport.
 The card cannot be used as an identification document or travel document.

 You will get a new residence permit card each time you receive a new residence permit or an extension to an existing residence permit.
 The card is valid for as long as your residence permit, but never for more than five years.
 When you require a new residence permit card, you will be photographed and fingerprinted again.

 If you lose the card

 If you misplace your residence permit card, or it is stolen, you should first report this to the police.
-You should then visit the Swedish Migration Board in order to be photographed and fingerprinted for a new card.
+You should then visit the Swedish Migration Agency in order to be photographed and fingerprinted for a new card.
 Please bring a copy of the police report with you that you received by post or at the police station.